FansDB/docs/docs/networks.md

 ## Banned networks

 Networks that were reviewed by us and haven't met our criteria to be added to FansDB.
-Content from them is not allowed and they can't be used to verify performers age for elibility.
+Content from them is not allowed and they can't be used to verify performers age for eligibility.

 #### [Clips4Sale](https://www.clips4sale.com){target=_blank}